Schen0001/quiz3/readme.md

 Huge mistake of mine from near the beginning of quiz, did most of my work in ruby on rails including styling and everything....Decided to commit to it because lack of time..

+Added text to make a difference for different branch.